arashnm80/arashnm80.github.io/handbook/uncertainty.md

 ### Risk
 > Any worthwhile venture involves risk.

 Risk is the natural product of uncertainty.
 It's the relationship between sizes of outcome and danger.
+Every choice is a gamble with it's own risk

 > The three most harmful addictions are heroin, carbohydrates, and a monthly salary.